eugenia1984/english/free_code_camp_english/08-learn-how-to-talk-about-hobbies-and-interests.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> What you will see?

-- DIALOGUE 1: notice, I've been,
+- DIALOGUE 1: notice, I've been - Present Perfect Tense,

 ---